novika-lang/novika/README.md

 [ [B.x - A.x] ** 2 + [B.y - A.y] ** 2 ] withInfixMath val sqrt echo "STDOUT: 250⏎"
 ```

+## A short story

+Welcome to Novika!

+Since we all (surely!) hate the technical smart-speak, here's an artistic introduction to Novika.

+1. Imagine that Novika is a kind of plasticine.
+"Heat" it up a bit, and bend it to any shape you can imagine!
+Anything, really: a bretzel, an abstract mathematical *thing*... any... thing.

+2. Let's say you've decided to make a little plasticine gnome from it.

+3. A few days have passed, and now you're the proud owner of a plasticine gnome, George!

+4. Don't like George? **Hate** George?
+His nose is good enough, though, as well as his hat.
+You cut them off George and put them aside.
+You mold a new gnome from the plasticine, let's call him David; you then attach what remains of George -- his hat and his nose -- to David.
+Now they're David's.

+5. Want an army of gnomes now, don't you?
+A Gnome Army?
+Each one a bit different, but with the same kind of hat, and with the same kind of nose, isn't it?
+Sure thing!

+6. The plasticine kit came with a few magic boxes.
+They have the word *"opener*" written on all four sides.

+7. Make your *prototype* hat and your *prototype* nose, put them each in their own magic box, and close the lids.

+8. Mysteriously enough, big red buttons appear on the lids out of thin air.
+You can't believe your eyes!

+9. You press the button on the hat box, and it gives you a plasticine hat!
+Struck by inspiration, you forget about the magic, and mold it to your liking; some hats you leave as they were, in their *prototype* form.

+10. Need a nose?
+Press the button again, this time on the nose box.
+An *instance* of nose appears right in your hand!
+The nose looks just like the *prototype*  nose you put in the box.

+11. Now you can arm your gnome army with hats and noses!

+12. TODO

+13. Oh no!
+You forgot you've put David the Gnome on the sofa!..
+Now he's gone, a blob of plasticine on your butt.
+You can still make a new gnome from the plasticine, though, when inspiration strikes.
+No David, but still.
+At least there's no less plasticine!

+14. You go to your professional friend.
+His beard is so long he needs to dress it in his pants.
+He is smart!
+His name is Mr. Bean.

+15. No plasticine toys anymore!
+Mr. Bean makes his living by making big statues.
+If you accidentally fell on one of his statues, you're the one who's going to break -- not the statue.

+16. Knowing that, you ask Mr. Bean, "What material do you use?
+What is the material that makes your statues look so grandióse, so monumental?"

+17. Mr. Bean says, "For these statues -- he motioned his hand -- I use C. For this one -- his eyes on the base of a statue, its top lost in the "ceiling haze" -- I used C++.
+For these smaller ones, I've used Java."
+18. "What if you hit the statues really-really hard," you ask Mr. Bean.

+19. You like breaking and fixing things to learn how they work.
+That's the best way to learn, isn't it?

+20. "Well, if they're well made, they'll withstand the hit", Mr. Bean said.

+21. "But if they're not?"

+22. "They'll shatter and crush or cut you to death."

+TODO

 ## Introduction

 > Novika [organizes](doc/BlockOrg.pdf) and evaluates forms.